School holidays

 • Summer/holiday programs at nurseries: This is a good option for younger children.
 If you have children at nursery, find out whether they provide extra programs during the holidays.
 Some also offer babysitting services at an additional cost.

-• Nannies, au pairs, and childminders: Want to your child to be cared for in the comfort of your home?
+• Nannies, au pairs, and childminders: Want your child to be cared for in the comfort of your home?
 There are several international nannying companies that provide childcare for families worldwide.

 • Summer camps: As well as the nursery-provided programs, some international schools, such as Nord Anglia, offer activities during the holidays.
-There are also plenty of clubs and fun things to do in Qatar during the holidays, like summer music and arts classes at Atelier Qatar.
+There are also plenty of clubs and fun things to do in Qatar during the holidays, like summer music and art classes at Atelier Qatar.